Secure Local Jobs Certification – what you need to know

 - Employment Law

 The ACT Government’s new certification system for businesses wanting to tender for ACT Government construction, cleaning, security or traffic management work came into effect on 15 January 2019.
-In a follow-up to Caitlin Meer‘s article on its introduction (read it here), in this article Emily Shoemark advises on what to do to get your certification.
+In a follow-up to our article on its introduction (read it here), in this article Emily Shoemark advises on what to do to get your certification.

 What is Secure Local Jobs Certification?

-The new Secure Local Jobs Code requires workers to have Secure Local Jobs Code (SLJC) Certificate.
+The new Secure Local Jobs Code requires workers to have a Secure Local Jobs Code (SLJC) Certificate.
 The aim of the scheme is to strengthen the ACT Government’s procurement practices, so they will only award contracts to businesses that meet the highest ethical and labour standards.